• Skip to primary navigation

 Crooked Creek Campground

 Located approximately 5 kilometres east of Waterton Lakes National Park, Crooked Creek Campground is home to 79 sites.
-As with any other Waterton campgrounds, reservations are recommended if you’d like to guarantee a spot, and you can book starting on January 15th, 2022.
+As with any other Waterton campgrounds, reservations are recommended if you’d like to guarantee a spot, and you can book starting on January 15th, 2023.
 You can call (403) 653-1100 or email crookedcreekcampground@gmail.com to reserve.

 Payne Lake Recreational Area

-Payne Lake Provincial Recreational Area is located 18 km from Waterton Lake National Park (on highway 5) and 7 km south of Mountain View.
+Payne Lake Provincial Recreational Area is located 18 km from Waterton Lake National Park (on Highway 5) and 7 km south of Mountain View.
 The campground is open from April to the end of December and has 46 unserviced sites to choose from including scenic lakeview spots or more private and shady forest spots.
 There are plenty of activities to choose from including hiking, canoeing, power-boating and fishing.
-It’s first-come first-served and prices for camping spots are $24 per night.
-Firewood is sold on site.
+It’s first-come, first-served, and prices for camping spots are $24 per night.
+Firewood is sold on-site.

 Police Outpost Provincial Park

 Police Outpost Provincial Park is located 52 km east of Waterton Lakes National Park and is a scenic lakeside campground open from April to October.
 Campers here enjoy spacious spots that are suitable for both tents and RVs.
 There are plenty of activities for visitors including hiking through the poplar forest, canoeing, and fishing on Outpost Lake.
 It’s also a popular spot for birdwatching and wildlife viewing.
 Relax and spend lazy days fishing from your boat, canoe or shore.
 It’s a great spot for watching water birds and other wildlife.
-Reservations are required to book any of the 46 unserviced campsites and it’s $24 per night.
+Reservations are required to book any of the 46 unserviced campsites and it’s $25 per night.

-Waterton Resevoir Campground
+Waterton Reservoir Campground

 Fort Heritage and Frontier RV Park